Constraining Black Hole Horizon Properties Through Long-Duration Gravitational Wave Observations: Discussion and Conclusions

-improving upon the combined constraint by two orders of magnitude.
 This result underscores the statistical power of population-level inference and supports the Kerr geometry as a robust description of astrophysical black holes.

 These results support the robustness of the Kerr metric and show no evidence for long-lived post-merger echoes or exotic compact object behavior.
-The GW250114 result places the horizon shift close to Planckian scales, approaching $\sim 10^{-35}m$ from the classical horizon.
-The posterior exhibits the same qualitative behavior , providing the strongest observational evidence to date for the classical black hole paradigm.
+The GW250114 result places the horizon/reflection distance close to Planckian scales, approaching $\sim 10^{-35}$m from the classical horizon.
+The posterior exhibits the same qualitative behavior as those obtained for previous detections, providing the strongest observational evidence to date for the classical black hole paradigm.

 Future analyses will focus on combining O4b events, including GW250114, within a unified Bayesian framework to derive a population-level constraint.
-Given the scaling of sensitivity with SNR, integration time and event count, and assuming the arrival of a few very high-SNR post-merger signals combined with improved detector performance could push bounds to $\log_{10}\epsilon \lesssim -30$ , probing unprecedented regimes of near-horizon physics.
+Given the scaling of sensitivity with SNR, integration time and event count, and assuming the arrival of a few very high-SNR post-merger signals combined with improved detector performance, these analyses will tighten the bounds beyond those obtained in this work, probing unprecedented regimes of near-horizon physics.